 The holidays can actually be the ideal time of the year to get the help you need for logistical reasons.
 Many individuals can plan time away from work or other obligations during the holiday season with more ease.
 And, if you or your family has experienced the pain of your eating disorder during the holidays in previous years, the dedication to recovery during this time of year can show that you’re committed to getting and staying healthy.

 Getting treatment can be a hard decision to make, especially during the holiday season; but, it can be right step toward a happy, healthy, and peaceful life.
 Missing one or two celebrations may just be the key to making sure you are present for the next 30 holiday seasons.
 Focusing on recovery is the best gift you can give anyone that cares about you.
 At The Meadows Ranch you will be safe, supported by a clinical and medical team, and well on your way to recovery by the New Year.

-Call us today at 866-390-5100, of fill out the form on our website, to find out if our program is right for you.
+Call us today to find out if our program is right for you.